Where was Mamma Mia filmed? The hit 2008 Hollywood movie Mamma Mia is set on the fictional Greek island of Kalokairi.

 Shooting Locations in Mainland Greece

-The olive groves that encompass Donna’s home and the hotel can be found at Douchari, just outside of Volos.
+The olive groves and pine forests that surround Villa Donna and Donna’s hotel can be found at Douchari, just outside of Volos.
 It takes approximately 30 minutes to reach Damouchari from Volos.

 If your schedule permits, you should spend a couple of days in Volos, and then rent a car to explore the nearby Pelion villages.
-The Mamma Mia village of Damouchari is scenically beautiful, as are the villages of Afissos and Makrinitsa.
+The Mamma Mia village of Damouchari is beautiful and well worth visiting, as are the villages of Afissos and Makrinitsa.

 Volos itself may well be one of the most underrated places in Greece.
 During the summer months, laze on the dreamy beaches of Agios Dimitrios, Anchialos, Pigadia, and Alykes.